Joonsey/Keybot/index.md

 ## Welcome to Keybot

-Keybot is a python scrit that clicks your keys for you!
+Keybot is a python script that clicks your keys for you!
 So you don't have to.

 ### Python?

-Yes python, it's the only language i know appart from some basic html and css
+Yes python, it's the only language i know apart from some basic html and css

 This how the class is defined.
 ```python